Verk-00/Godot-Inspector-Tabs/README.md

 # Godot Inspector Tabs
 Godot add-on for spliting the inspector property classes into its own tabs.
 So that its shorter and require less scrolling.
+There's also a jump-scroll option that didn't hide the properties in different tabs.

 Vertical layout           |  Horizontal layout :-------------------------:|:-------------------------: